Chicago Scott's Law Attorneys

 What Vehicles Are Covered by Scott’s Law?

 The Scott Law is not limited to police, fire, and ambulance vehicles.
-In fact, the law may also apply to construction vehicles, municipal vehicles, tow trucks and other vehicles displaying emergency lights.
-It does not, however, apply to a passenger vehicle.
-Because it can be difficult to be certain which vehicles are covered by the law, it is wise to err on the side of caution and move over and/or slow down if you see a vehicle along the side of the roadway with flashing lights.
+In fact, the law also applies to construction vehicles, municipal vehicles, tow trucks and other vehicles displaying emergency lights.
+It does not, however, apply to a passenger vehicle, but a recent amendment to Scott’s Law, in the form of new section 11-907.5, applies to any vehicle that is disabled on the side of the highway, with its hazard lights activated.
+Now that any and all vehicles on the side of the road, with lights flashing, are now protected under the vehicle code, it is wise to err on the side of caution, always be on the lookout for vehicles on the side of the road with flashing lights, and move over and/or slow down if you see one up ahead..

 What Are the Penalties for a Violation of Scott’s Law?